UF-Carpentry/website/_pages/governance.md

 ## Meeting Minutes

 Meetings of the board are open to the UF community.
+Agendas are posted to [the website issues page](https://github.com/UF-Carpentry/Coordination/issues), and comments are welcome.
 We also keep minutes of our meetings to help make decision-making transparent.
 Please see the [minutes page]({{ site.baseurl }}/minutes/) for links to the minutes from each board meeting.

 ## Current Board Members (random order)